 ASX Clear's participation requirements are designed to promote the safety and integrity of the CCP.
-They cover minimum capital and financial obligations; requirements related to legal structure, governance and regulatory status; business and managerial requirements; operational resources and capabilities; business continuity arrangements; and risk and liquidity management arrangements.
+They cover: minimum capital and financial obligations; requirements related to legal structure, governance and regulatory status; business and managerial requirements; operational resources and capabilities; business continuity arrangements; and risk and liquidity management arrangements.

-Participants are required to comply with a risk-based capital regime under which participants must hold 'liquid capital' in excess of a 'total risk requirement'.
-Calculation of the total risk requirement considers counterparty risk, large-exposure risk, position risk and operational risk.
+Participants are required to comply with a risk-based capital regime under which participants must hold 'liquid capital' in excess of a 'total risk requirement'.24 Calculation of the total risk requirement considers counterparty risk, large-exposure risk, position risk and operational risk.
 Brokers that have insufficient capital, or that do not wish to undertake their own clearing, may use the services of a General Participant (see CCP Standard 18).
 A General Participant is a participant that may offer clearing services to third-party trading participants.

-Direct Participants, who do not clear for other brokers, must maintain a minimum of \$5 million in 'core capital'.
-ASX management has discretion to impose a higher requirement.
-Following consultation with participants in late 2013, ASX decided that a previously proposed increase in the minimum core capital requirement to \$10 million was no longer appropriate due to recent enhancements to ASX's broader risk controls, including the introduction of cash market margining.

-In the same consultation, ASX sought participant feedback on a proposal to introduce tiered core capital requirements for General Participants.
-The proposal was implemented in July 2014 and requires that General Participants hold \$5 million in core capital for each trading participant for which it clears, up to a maximum of \$20 million.
+Direct Participants, who do not clear for other brokers, must maintain a minimum of \$5 million in 'core capital'.25 ASX management has discretion to impose a higher requirement.
+During 2014/15, ASX introduced tiered core capital requirements for General Participants, under which a General Participant must hold \$5 million in core capital for each trading participant for which it clears, up to a maximum of \$20 million.
 That is: